Sarab Ghazanfar

-Sarab Ghazanfar (سراب غضنفر) (Note: Also romanized as Sarāb Ghazanfar, Sarāb Ghaẕanfar, and Sarāb-e Ghazanfar) is a village in Khaveh-ye Shomali Rural District of Khaveh District, Delfan County, Lorestan province, Iran.
+Sarab Ghazanfar (سراب غضنفر) (Note: Also romanized as Sarāb Ghazanfar, Sarāb Ghaẕanfar, and Sarāb-e Ghazanfar) is a village in Khaveh-ye Shomali Rural District of Khaveh District in Delfan County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,871 in 424 households, when it was in the Central District.
 The following census in 2011 counted 1,866 people in 510 households.
-The 2016 census measured the population of the village as 1,642 people in 485 households, by which time the rural district had been separated from the district in the establishment of Khaveh District.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,642 people in 485 households, by which time the rural district had been separated from the district in the formation of Khaveh District.
+Sarab Ghazanfar was the most populous village in its rural district.